vigoo/clipp/docs/docs/docs/index.md

 The semantics of `command` strongly influences the set of CLI interfaces parseable by this library, but it is a very important detail for the current implementation.

+Custom failures can be introduced with the `fail` parser command.